nickyreinert/wordCloud-for-Wordpress/README.md

 If you are using Gutenberg, you need to add a Shortcode-Block to use shortcodes.
 Otherwise you can just paste the shortcode into your editor.

-Of course there are a lot of settings to define how the WordCloud looks.
-Every setting has a default value, that you can edit in the settings area named "WP Word Cloud": wordCloud/wp-admin/options-general.php?page=wp-word-cloud.
+Of course there are a lot of settings to define how the word clouds looks.
+Every setting has a default value, that you can edit in the settings area named "WP Word Cloud": /wp-admin/options-general.php?page=wp-word-cloud.

 Every default value is valid in your entire website.
 If you want to change one of those global default values, you simply overwrite it by adding it to your shortcode.
-If you want to draw your WordCloud like a circle, you provide the shape-setting:
+If you want to draw your word clouds like a circle, you provide the shape-setting:

 [wp-word-cloud id="my-first-word-cloud" shape="circle"]https://de.wikipedia.org/wiki/Schlagwortwolke[/wp-word-cloud]